|

 Why? asked Caranthir.

-the boy says.
-The drow, as they call themselves, believe that
+the young man says.
+The drow, as they call themselves, believe

-they ruled Middle Earth until we forced them underground.
-They
+that they ruled Middle-earth until we forced them

 Are they likely to strike again? asked Caranthir.